alberto-appsolutely/salesforce-order-configurator/README.md

 sfdx force:source:deploy --manifest ./manifest/package.xml
 ```

-To test the callouts create a [Request Catcher](https://requestcatcher.com/) endpoint and enable the generated endpoint url in Salesforce.
+To test the callouts add the url https://sf-order.requestcatcher.com to the remote site settings and open [Request Catcher](https://sf-order.requestcatcher.com) to view the order after sending it.

 ## Local development